 - You don’t have to walk around for days or even weeks wondering when you will miscarry.

 - Even if you elect to miscarry naturally, you may still need a D&C eventually if the miscarriage is incomplete.

 - If you choose to miscarry naturally, but it has not occurred within a certain period of time (usually two to four weeks), some medical professionals will strongly advise or even insist on a D&C in case infection sets in.

-- If you don’t like the idea of a general anaesthetic this procedure can be performed under a local anaesthetic.
+- This procedure can be performed under local anaesthetic if you don’t like the idea of a general anaesthetic.
 If you opt for this ask if you may have a support person present.

 - Less invasive than an operation.

 - No general anaesthetic.